-McDade Park in Scranton is home to the recently completed Boundless Playground, a large inclusive play structure that serves children of all abilities and needs.
-Boundless Playgrounds are also located at the Abington Area Community Parks in South Abington Township and at McHale Park in Dunmore.
-The playgrounds are fully wheelchair accessible with ramps and specially designed swings and slides.
-Other facilities at McDade Park include a pool, fishing pond, playing field, pavilions and picnic tables, trails and a bocce court.
+McDade Park in Scranton and Taylor has recently been honored by the American Planning Association Pennsylvania Chapter as a "Great Public Space" and "Great Place in PA" for 2023.
+McDade Park is home to a Boundless Playground, that serves children of all abilities and needs.
+The playground is fully wheelchair accessible with ramps and specially designed swings and slides.
+Other facilities at McDade Park include a brand new splash pad and pool, fishing pond, a soccer field, softball field, tennis courts, pavilions and picnic tables, trails and a bocce court.
 The Coal Mine Tour and the Anthracite Museum are also on the property.

 Aylesworth Park in Archbald also offers lake swimming and hiking trails.
 A new $500,000 park office, maintenance and pavilion facility was recently completed as part of $800,000 in upgrades to the park.
 The upgrades will also include a new multipurpose field, softball field, volleyball court and bocce court.